plone/training/docs/voltoaddons/03-block-view.md

 export default withFileData(DataTableView);
 ```

+Notice the similarity with Python decorators, but in our case the HOC is
+a function that returns a react component.

 And now let's move the file download and parsing logic to this HOC.
 We'll create the `src/hocs/withFileData.js` file: